 This Base URL is the same as the JIRA Base URL you wish to create issues in.
-This can be found under the admin section > General Configuration > Settings.
+This can be found in Jira Admin > System > General Configuration > Settings.
 For example, http://jira.atlassian.com is the base URL of the JIRA application running at Atlassian.

 The list of key value pairs included define which fields will have what values set.
 The argument list has the following properties:

 - Each key value pair is separated by an '&'

 - For Example: [keyValuePair]&[keyValuePair]&[keyValuePair]...